NRSG - Nursing

 NRSG 608 Design H C Delivery Systems: 3 Credits (2 Lec, 1 Lab)

 PREREQUISITE: NRSG 604 for Nursing students or EIND 458 for IE students or instructors permission.
-Examines the role of nurses and industrial engineers in healthcare.
-Examines major systems within healthcare organizations which affect care delivery.
-Learn strategies for analyzing, improving processes, and coordinating interdisciplinary healthcare teams to enhancing healthcare quality management and reducing health risk through medical error elimination
+(F, Su) Examines the role of nurses and industrial engineers in healthcare, including major systems within healthcare organizations which affect care delivery; strategies for analyzing, improving processes; coordinating interdisciplinary healthcare teams to enhance healthcare quality management; and reducing health risk through medical error elimination

 NRSG 609 Advanced Nursing Leadership & Roles: 3 Credits (3 Lec)